 Once you have your domain name, you would need hosting.
-There are plenty (actually 10,000s) of web hosting partners you can go to, and get your web hosting.
-The most preferred ones are like HostGator, BlueHost, GoDaddy, Verisign, 1and1, LiquidWeb, iWeb, etc.
+There are plenty (actually 10,000s) of web hosting partners you can go to and get your web hosting.
+The most preferred ones are HostGator, BlueHost, GoDaddy, Verisign, 1and1, LiquidWeb, iWeb, etc.

 SHOPPING CART, CONTENT AND CMS